rabbitmq/ra/README.md

 %% used to address Ra nodes in Ra API functions.
 ServerIds = [{quick_start, N} || N <- ErlangNodes],

-%% Start a simple distributed addition state machine with an initial state of 0 ClusterName = quick_start,
+ClusterName = quick_start,
 %% State machine that implements the logic
 Machine = {simple, fun erlang:'+'/2, 0},

+%% Start a Ra cluster  with an addition state machine that has an initial state of 0.
+%% It's sufficient to invoke this function only on one Erlang node.
+For example, this
+%% can be a "designated seed" node or the node that was first to start and did not discover
+%% any peers after a few retries.
+%%
+%% Repeated startup attempts will fail even if the cluster is formed, has elected a leader
+%% and is fully functional.
 {ok, ServersStarted, _ServersNotStarted} = ra:start_cluster(ClusterName, Machine, ServerIds),

 %% Add a number to the state machine.